 - Playing in dense / loud ensembles

-- Get a PJ bass if you want a P bass + an additional bridge / Jaco sound at the expense of the pure P-bass sound.
+- Get a PJ bass if you want a P bass + an additional bridge / Jaco sound at the expense of the pure P-bass sound and some J sounds.

 - Get a J bass if most of the following points apply to you: